EMCYDEV/SQL-DATA-WAREHOUSE-PROJECT/README.md

 # SQL-DATA-WAREHOUSE-PROJECT
 Building a modern data warehouse with SQL Server, including ETL processes, Data Modelling, and Analytics.
-Welcome to my **Data Warehouse and Analytics Project** repository! 🎉
+Welcome to my **Data Warehouse and Analytics Project** repository! 🎉 This project demonstraes a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highights industry best practices in data engineering and analytics.

 .........
 ## 📌 Project Requirements